ericf/express-handlebars/README.md

 There are two ways to set a default layout: configuring the view engine's `defaultLayout` property, or setting [Express locals][] `app.locals.layout`.

-The layout in which a view should be rendered can be overridden per-request by assigning a different value to the `layout` request local.
+The layout into which a view should be rendered can be overridden per-request by assigning a different value to the `layout` request local.
 The following will render the "home" view with no layout:

 ```javascript
 app.get('/', function (req, res, next) {